 The following Frequently Asked Questions are intended to help clarify for Sprint's retail customers what Sprint means by network management and explain Sprint's (and its providers') network management techniques and approaches.

 If Sprint didn't manage its network, our customers would be subject to the negative effects of spam, viruses, security attacks, network congestion, and other risks and degradations of the service.
-By engaging in reasonable and responsible network management, Sprint can deliver the best possible broadband Internet access experience of its customers.
+By engaging in reasonable and responsible network management, Sprint can deliver the best possible mobile broadband Internet access experience to its customers.